-Defined as the feeling of needing to vomit, nausea can be caused by a wide range of factors — from morning sickness to foodborne illness.
+Nausea isn’t fun.
+Defined as the urge to vomit, nausea can be caused by a wide range of factors, from morning sickness to foodborne illness.
 Whatever the cause, nausea can create significant discomfort and make it difficult to eat.
 When accompanied by vomiting, it can also lead to dehydration.

 When you're suffering from nausea, you may not have the energy to drive yourself to the doctor's office or hospital emergency room, especially if you think a ride in the car might make your symptoms worse.
 That's why Rocky Mountain IV Medics offers mobile IV services for people in the Denver, CO, area.
 We bring drip bags with IV medicine for nausea right to your door.

 Our trained and compassionate paramedics will arrive at your location within an hour to administer an IV for nausea designed to calm your stomach and replace any fluids you may have lost.
-With an IV for nausea, you can get the care you need from the comfort of your own home and start to feel better faster.
+With IV fluids for vomiting and nausea, you can get the care you need in the comfort of your own home and start to feel better faster.

 What Causes Nausea?

 Like other symptoms, nausea has many different causes.
 Some are environmental, while others relate to an illness or medical condition.
 Some of the most common causes of nausea include:

 - Infection and illness: If you've caught a bacterial infection or viral illness, you might struggle with nausea and vomiting, including stomach bugs, food poisoning, and ear infections can cause an upset stomach.

 - Medication side-effects: Chemotherapy causes nausea in many cancer patients, and other medications can upset the stomach and lead to nausea as well.
 Reading the medication information and talking to your doctor can help you determine whether your nausea could be related to a new medication.

 In some cases, more serious medical conditions, including heart attacks, can cause nausea.
 You should seek emergency medical assistance if nausea is accompanied by any other concerning symptoms, such as chest pain, confusion, blurred vision, or severe abdominal pain.